 Every WordPress user has known it.
-That Elementor is the most popular page builder plugin.
+That Elementor is the most popular page builder plugin, with over 14 million installations according to BuiltWith.
 Being a freemium plugin, you can enjoy the experience of creating a beautiful page in a visual way using Elementor with an option to upgrade to the pro version to unlock more advanced features.
 What features offered by Elementor Pro?

 1. Theme Builder